uwa234/kontulari-weather-v3/README.md

 You must implement these features:

-- At least 3 more information to the WeatherCard.jsx
+- At least three more information to the WeatherCard.jsx;
-- Make the application responsive for at least two screens (smartphone and tablet)
+- Make the application responsive for at least three screens (smartphone, tablet and notebook);
-- Create a light/dark mode (you can use a combinantion of these colors: coral (#FD657E ) blue(#002E46) green (#1DE9B6), white (#fff))
+- Create a light/dark mode (you can use a combinantion of these colors: coral (#FD657E ) blue(#002E46) green (#1DE9B6), white (#fff));
+- Add a tip of what to do according to the weather of the day (exemple, if it is sunny you can go to the beach);
+- Implement unity test on the main screen;

 In addition, you must fix some bugs.